pocha/django-blog/README.md

 #Getting Started with Django

-In this module, we will create our first Django Application that will display **Hello World**
+In this tutorial, we will create our first Django Application.
+It will be a blog creating on Django framework.

 ## Lesson 0 - Installing Django